Whether you’re a denim fanatic or just a style-conscious guy looking for sharp casual staples, there’s a lot to like about Madewell.

-But if you’re specifically looking for stores like Madewell but cheaper, the three below tend to have lower base prices, and are probably the most affordable alternatives to Madewell on this list.
+But if you’re specifically looking for stores like Madewell but cheaper, the three below tend to have a lower base price range, making each one an affordable alternative to Madewell.

 While Madewell is in the J.Crew family of stores, Old Navy is another brand from their close rival, the Gap family.

-Old Navy is kind of the kid brother of the Gap family because they have the lowest prices and aim their offerings at a younger demographic.
+Old Navy is kind of the kid brother of the Gap family because, as the most affordable brand of the bunch, they have the lowest price point and aim their offerings at a younger demographic.

 Their clothes don’t always fit as slim as some of the other stores on this list, but it can be a great place to find casual pieces – including jeans – that look great but don’t cost a fortune.